harishsg99/Scoop/README.md

 1. parser
 2. evaluation
 3. Adding more Features like loops , functions and data structures
+4. VM for Scoop lang
+5. IDE for Scoop lang

 # To Get Started
 1. Install go binary for macos , linux or windows